-All of our investments to date have been in companies listed in the UK.
+The majority of our investments to date have been in companies listed in the UK.
 Many of the businesses are global, but we derive a lot of comfort from our knowledge of the UK laws, listing rules and regulations.
-We could invest in a company listed elsewhere, but we view it as carrying additional risk.
+We have invested in companies listed elsewhere, but we view this as carrying some additional risk.